Writing an optimal IT executive cover letter can be done with a bit of initial forethought.

 Complementing my years handling major IS operations, I possess a Bachelor’s degree in Information Technology from Ohio State University, along with CISSP and CRISC certifications.

-I’m available for a phone interview to discuss this position in detail, along with the needs of your company, if you have some time available.
+I’m available for a phone interview to discuss this job in detail, along with the needs of your company, if you have some time available.
 I can be reached by phone at (814) 622-9191.

 3 Steps to Improving the Content of Your Cover Letter